 The facts show that when people shop locally, they are not just supporting their favourite store, but the whole local economy.

-If you’re shopping online for gifts and other non-essential items, please consider buying from local shops’ online stores.
 You’ll be helping to support local people and jobs.

 Shopping online or out-of-town may save a little time or a little money, but for every £1 spent only 5p trickles back into the local economy.

 Jobs stay in the area

 Buying locally supports local traders, their suppliers and the people they depend on to run their businesses.
 It boosts the local economy, rebuilds confidence in the community and enables local businesses to prosper and grow.